SihaoCheng/SihaoCheng.github.io/index.md

 <!-- Recently, I am reading an astonishing book: [*A Logical Journey: From Gödel to Philosophy*](https://mitpress.mit.edu/books/logical-journey). -->

 <h1 id="Research">Research</h1>
 I am interested in using statistical analysis of survey data to reveal beautiful physics and make discoveries.
 In this data-rich era, we are limited less by the size of data but more by the ideas to explore it.
-My innovative analyses have led to several discoveries and impactful contributions across cosmic scales, including cosmological applications of a new statistic that borrows ideas from deep learning, a discovery of freezing stars that shine out of gravitational sedimentation, the best measurement of white dwarf merger rate, and a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars.
+My innovative analyses have led to several discoveries and impactful contributions across cosmic scales, including 1. cosmological applications of a new statistic that borrows ideas from deep learning; 2. a discovery of freezing stars that shine out of gravitational sedimentation; 3. the best measurement of white dwarf merger rate using kinematic age; and 4. a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars.

-I am also working on making [**a clear, flat map of stellar motion in milkyway**](https://sihaocheng.github.io/phase_space.html) with Gaia and a search for Planet X, a hypothesized new planet in our solar system.
+I am also working on 5. [**a much better (clear and unbiased) map of the Milky Way phase space**](https://sihaocheng.github.io/phase_space.html) using Gaia data and advanced mapping techniques and 6. a search for Planet X, a hypothesized new planet in our solar system.
 <br>

 <a href="https://sihaocheng.github.io/phase_space.html"><img src="https://github.com/SihaoCheng/SihaoCheng.github.io/blob/master/guiding_center.png?raw=true" width="400" />